 The Shimano Steps digital display also impressed our testers and was easy to read with colored lights to differentiate between power output settings.
 Each power output setting has a unique color associated with it to quickly and easily verify which mode you are in, and the display also provided valuable information on speed and remaining battery life.
 This small screen was tucked neatly on the handlebar next to the stem in a spot that didn't conflict with your knees while pedaling and was less susceptible to damage in the event of a crash.
-The HaiBike XDURO AllMtn 8.0 had a similar display, but it was less streamlined and harder to read, while the Specialized Turbo Levo FSR Comp 6Fattie didn't have a handlebar mounted display at all.
+The HaiBike XDURO AllMtn 8.0 had a similar display, but it was less streamlined and harder to read, while the Trek and Bulls bikes both had display/shifter units that are located on the handlebar by the left grip.

 Charging the battery on the Commencal was again the best in our test selection.
 The charging port on the battery is located in a convenient location on the side of the battery about halfway up the body, and it was easy to plug in and remove the cord due to the shape and size of the plug interface.
 The included charging cord was quite long so you could use a plug located a good distance away from the bike.
 We never did a timed test of charging time, but according to Shimano, it takes 2.5 hours to charge the battery 80%, while charging a fully depleted battery from 0 to 100% takes 5 hours.

 The Meta Power Race 650B+ is intended for high-speed fun.
 It has a modern trail bike geometry, with our measurements showing a slack 65.5-degree head tube angle and a steep 76.1-degree seat tube angle.
-It also features the longest reach in our test selection, with the size medium we tested at 446mm, 19mm longer than the HaiBike XDURO AllMtn, and 29mm longer than the Specialized Turbo Levo.
+It also features a longer reach, with the size medium we tested at 446mm, 19mm longer than the HaiBike XDURO AllMtn, and 11mm longer than the Specialized Turbo Levo or the Bulls.
 This longer reach, combined with a 1204mm wheelbase certainly add to this bike's stability at speed.
 It preferred to stay planted, and getting this thing in the air was a little bit of a chore, mostly due to the weight, but also due to the supple coil shock in the rear that sank into its travel when we pushed into it.

 The Shimano Steps E8000 motor has been nicely integrated into the frame, with the majority of it sitting in front of the bottom bracket.
 This allows Commencal to maintain a shorter chainstay length than the competition, keeping the rear end of the bike as short as their normal non-e-bike models.
 The battery is also situated as low on the down tube as they can get it, although it would be nice if it was lower, keeping the weight and center of gravity as low as possible, but not quite as low as the Turbo Levo.

 The component spec also lends itself well to pointing this machine downhill.
 The 160mm Rock Shox Lyrik fork provides a very supple yet stout front end that can take some big hits.
 The front suspension is balanced nicely with a Rock Shox Super Deluxe Coil shock in the rear, giving it excellent small bump compliance and a progressive feel.
 The Rock Show Reverb Stealth dutifully handles the job of dropping your saddle out of the way to maximize the downhill fun, and Commencal spec'd powerful SRAM Code R brakes with 200mm rotors front and back to handle stopping this heavyweight rig.
 The cockpit is also dialed in with a 780mm wide handlebar and a stout 50mm stem, both by Ride Alpha which is Commencal's house component brand.

-For as much of a beast as the Meta Power Race 650B+ was on the downhill, it came as a surprise to most of us that it was the best performer on the uphill.
-Obviously, the addition of the pedal assist motor makes climbing on these heavy bikes a breeze in general, but the Shimano E8000 system proved to be our favorite pedal assist motor when climbing.
+For as much of a beast as the Meta Power Race 650B+ was on the downhill, it came as a surprise to most of us that it was a great performer on the uphill.
+Obviously, the addition of the pedal assist motor makes climbing on these heavy bikes a breeze in general, but the Shimano E8000 system proved to be one of our favorite pedal assist motors when climbing.
 The primary reason for this is because of the of the consistent power output and the fact that the motor doesn't shut off abruptly the moment you stop pedaling.
-The Specialized had a noticeable cutoff of power when the pedals stop turning, and the HaiBike offered a little extra push, but not as much as the Commencal.
-This extended power band isn't much, but is very noticeable, especially when playfully ripping berms while going uphill or tackling technical sections of climbing.
+The Specialized had a more noticeable cutoff of power when the pedals stop turning, and the HaiBike and the Bulls offered a little extra push, but not as much as the Commencal.
+This extended power band is noticeable, especially when playfully ripping berms while going uphill or tackling technical sections of climbing.
 Having a little extension of the power band at those moments made all the difference in the world as the bike was less prone to bogging down from its own weight the second the pedals stopped turning.